KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Information: There are updates for 2 dependencie(s):
    - @stylistic/eslint-plugin  ^4.1.0  →  ^4.2.0
    - prettier                  ^3.5.2  →  ^3.5.3

-2. ESLint issues:
-   - package.json: Line 37, Column 3: Package top-level property "dependencies" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 39, Column 5: "moment" should be replaced with an alternative package.
-Read more here: https://github.com/es-tooling/module-replacements/blob/main/docs/modules/momentjs.md (rule: depend/ban-dependencies)
-   - package.json: Line 43, Column 3: Package top-level property "lint-staged" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-PublicTransportHafas by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-PublicTransportHafas)